 Criminals have to stalk people and observe their habits, observe the routines that people do, etc. If they use their observation skills for scientific research or for any kind of research, then maybe they can put their talents to better use.

-Some of the greatest minds have been people who are not afraid to break the rules, and they end up changing the world.
+Some of the greatest minds have been people who were not afraid to break the rules, and they ended up changing the world.
 The problem with criminals is that they subvert laws and damage people’s lives.
 Inventors and visionaries on the other hand, go against the rules to bring something good into the world.
 It might be hard to think of something that will change the world, but I think the hardest part is having enough nerve to actually challenge the world.
 It’s harder to be fearless than be a genius.
 I even think that the only reason why some people are geniuses is that they are fearless.
 Sometimes it’s not about talent or genius; sometimes it’s just about being brave enough to do something no one has done before.

 I’m not an expert in criminology.
 I haven’t analyze the social inequalities that push people toward the desperation of crime.
-Thus, this is definitely not a comprehensive analysis of the criminality.
+Thus, this is definitely not a comprehensive analysis of criminality.
 I haven’t factored in educational credentials that could limit the possibilities for these people.
-All I know is I’m a writer, and what I do best is to re-imagine worlds and scenarios, and if criminals can re-imagine their world, then they can probably start a new life and contribute to our society.
+All I know is I’m a writer, and what I do best is re-imagine worlds and scenarios, and if criminals can re-imagine their world, then they can probably start a new life and contribute to our society.